niallpcarroll/expensescalculator/README.md

 ## Project Planning
 The idea for this project came from my current work as an organist.
 Apart from my usual places of work, my job also takes me to various locations around the country and for different events.
 I wanted to create an application which would help me to keep track of work completed and which would keep track of fees due for my work.
 This programme is therefore designed to record information about the date, location, event type, basic fee and distance travelled.
 Furthermore, based on information provided about distance travelled, it will calculate my travel expenses and then calculate my total expenses by adding my basic fee and travel expenses.
 It then records this data in a spreadsheet.

 The Expenses Calculator was created from this idea and fully planned out using [Lucidchart](https://www.lucidchart.com/) to create a flowchart showing the logic and layout of the application.
-Once I had investigated the terminal that would run this application, I made sure to stay within it's restrictions and referred back to my flowchart frequently.
+I referred back to this flowchart frequently while writing the code.
 My main goals for the application were:

 - The first main goal was to have functions with inputs which would record user data.
 - The second important goal was to ensure that the application would accurately transfer the inputted data to the relevant spreadsheet.